scality/RestBlockDriver/README.md

 For multiple reasons, the driver does not attach automatically the devices when adding a mirror or creating a new volume.
 Those reasons include:
   * automatization does not always gain from having generated device names
-  * it's sometimes more a pain to synchronize with a generated name than define it yourself
+  * it's sometimes difficult to synchronize with a generated name than defining a name yourself

 For those reason, you need to attach the volumes manually to the system, using the three following management files are available:
  * volumes: Reading the file lists the volumes available on the mirrors
- * attach: Attaches an already provisionned volume as a device
+ * attach: Attaches an already provisioned volume as a device
  * detach: Detaches an attached device from the system (does not delete the volume)